Over the next five years what type of business do you see taking a market lead?

 Since 2012 M&A Insurance products have become increasingly popular in the Norwegian market, both relating to real estate and industry related transactions.
 This insurance product is expected to continue to increase its footprint in the market over the coming years.
 Additionally, we foresee that different types of liability insurance products, especially directors and officers’ liability insurance, will become even more in demand, as a result of an increasing number of liability cases for directors and officers in Norwegian courts.

-The opening of the Mexican energy sector will require enormous insurance capacity for the Mexican market and is a sector that will grow intensively, including in lies such as maritime, civil and environmental liability, mandatory insurance coverage required by Mexican agencies to operate, surety and transportation will further enhance the foregoing and creates legal challenges on setting proper arrangements to place this coverage by Mexican insurance companies with adequate reinsurance coverage.
+The opening of the Mexican energy sector requires insurance capacity for the Mexican market on a large scale.
+It is a sector that will grow intensively, in lines such as maritime, civil and environmental liability.
+The mandatory insurance coverage required by Mexican agencies to operate, surety and transportation will further enhance the foregoing and creates legal challenges on setting proper arrangements to place this coverage by Mexican insurance companies with adequate reinsurance coverage.

-We also will see growth in cyber insurance related products, including insurance to protect new risks such as privacy and data protection.
+We are also seeing growth in cyber insurance related products, including insurance to protect new risks such as privacy and data protection.
 The changes in the Mexican legislation and incorporation of privacy, data protection and fintech legalislation is providing a clear framework to contribute to the growth of these lines of products.

 We will continue seeing growth in financial lines, D&O insurance, in reps and warranties and tax insurance products, fraud related products and surety.

 There is tremendous potential and urgency to develop an efficient health insurance sector; however, that will require better regulation and a change in health public policy.
-It is unlikely we will see the changes required in the regulation in the next three years.
+It is unlikely we will see the changes required in the regulation in the coming years.

 We expect that life and health insurance will continue growing, and provided that the financial stability is maintained, that life-saving products continue growing among the ever growing middle class population.